bitwarden/test-the-web/client/docs/forms/login/simple-login-spec.md

 ---
-slug: simple
+slug: simple-spec
-title: simple login form
+title: spec-compliant login form
-sidebar_label: simple
+sidebar_label: simple (spec)
-sidebar_position: 1
+sidebar_position: 2
-description: a basic login form that will POST the input values on submit
+description: a basic login form that is structured to conform with the standard autocomplete spec, and contains valid autocomplete attributes on all fields and will POST the input values on submit
 ---

 <div class="container margin-vert--xl">